 You can use the Provider/Pharmacy Directory to find the network pharmacy you want to use.
 There are changes to our network of pharmacies for next year.
-An updated Provider/Pharmacy Directory is located on our website at prioritymedicare.com.
+An updated Provider/Pharmacy Directory is located on our website at priorityhealth.com/dsnp.
 You may also call Customer Service for updated pharmacy information or to ask us to mail you a Provider/Pharmacy Directory.
 Please review the 2022 Provider/Pharmacy Directory to see which pharmacies are in our network.

 If you don't have the Provider/Pharmacy Directory, you can request a copy from Customer Service (phone numbers are printed on the back cover of this booklet).
 You may call Customer Service to ask for more information about our network providers, including their qualifications and to get up-to-date information about changes in the pharmacy network.
-You can also see the Provider/Pharmacy Directory at prioritymedicare.com, or download it from this website.
+You can also see the Provider/Pharmacy Directory on our website at priorityhealth.com/dsnp, or download it from this website.
 Both Customer Service and the website can give you the most up-to-date information about changes in our network providers.